Our Irvine Business Valuation Lawyers Will Help You Protect Your Interests

 Business Valuation in a Divorce: Who Decides?

 With regard to business valuation, a fundamental question is: Who decides what the business is worth?
 Due to divorcing spouses’ competing interests, one spouse will generally benefit from a lower valuation, while the other will want the business to be valued as highly as possible.
 Typically, each spouse will hire his or her own business valuation expert; and then, depending upon how far apart their respective valuations are, the spouses will either (i) work to come to terms, or (ii) engage the court to decide the value.
-Alternatively, some couples will agree from the outset to engage a neutral third party to provide an unbiased valuation.
+Alternatively, some couples will agree from the outset to engage a neutral third party, such as a mediator, to provide an unbiased valuation.

 Determining the Value of a Privately-Held Business for Purposes of Getting Divorced in California